by-student-2017/ElaStic/README.md

   - Mode: energy: exciting and QE (Quantum Espresso, PWscf)
   - Mode: stress: QE (Quantum Espresso, PWscf) (WIEN2k and exciting: SORRY, Not implemented yet)
   - Version: exciting: neon series, QE: v6.8 or Later
-  - Note: WIEN2k should be set to P1, but an error occurs in init_lapw.
-The error can be resolved by using x group, but since the symmetry changes with each distortion, the energy must be unified to P1.
+  - Note: I set WIEN2k to P1, but an error occurs in init_lapw.
+Using "x sgroup; cp -f ${Dstn_num}.struct_sgroup ${Dstn_num}.struct" will resolve the error, but since the symmetry changes with each distortion, the energy must be unified to P1.
 - External Tools:
   - SGROUP: Determine space group and symmetry operations (included in adon_v1_0.tar.gz)
   - DFT Code: Supports Exciting, WIEN2k, and Quantum ESPRESSO